 To mitigate the transgenerational risk of diabetes, research is needed to advance the prevention of gestational diabetes and to properly diagnose and treat it when it occurs.
-The American Diabetes Association Research Foundation supports research projects that address these critical topics.
+American Diabetes Association (ADA) research supports research projects that address these critical topics.
 For specific examples of projects currently funded by the ADA, see below.

 Erika F. Werner, MD

 Women & Infants Hospital of Rhode Island